felangel/equatable/README.md

 }
 ```

-We can create create instances of `Person` like so:
+We can create instances of `Person` like so:

 ```dart
 void main() {